-1.5.3 Phase 3 of the TOE Life Cycle
+1.5.4 Phase 3 and 5 of the TOE Life Cycle

-1.5.3.1 Security IC Embedded Software Loading
+1.5.4.1 Security IC Embedded Software Loading

-The TOE is a FLASH product and the Security IC Embedded Software is loaded during Phase 3 of the TOE life cycle under control of the TOE Manufacturer.
-This loading takes place in a secure environment as detailed in section 1.4.2.3.
-To be more precise software loading takes place within either the Test Centre or the Inside Secure development (design) centre.
+The TOE is a FLASH product and the application Software is loaded during either Phase 3 or Phase 5 of the TOE life cycle.
+When performed in phase 3, this loading takes place in a secure environment as detailed in section 1.4.2.3., under direct control of the TOE manufacturer (either in the Test Centre or the WISeKey development (design) centre).
 The controls listed in section 1.5.2 are also applicable to the Software loading operation.